Cease and Desist Letter Template

 You may send a cease and desist letter in case of annoyances related to debt collection, trademark infringement or copyright infringement, defamation, NDA contract breach, violation of a non-compete agreement, etc.

-What happens if you ignore a cease and desist letter?
+What happens if someone ignores a cease and desist letter?

 Template Preview